How to Create the Perfect Wedding Day Timeline

 1. Create a Schedule for the Day:

-2. Making Sure All Vendors are Ready:
+2. Make Sure All Vendors are Ready:

 The second step is to make sure all vendors are ready.
 This includes the catering company, the florist, the photographer, and any other vendors you have hired for the day.
 You should contact each vendor to make sure they are ready and confirm any final details.

-3. Putting it all Together:
+3. Putting It All Together:

-A sample timeline by theknot
+Sample timeline by theknot